mendix/docs/content/howto/mobile/setting-up-native-push-notifications.md

 Native remote push notifications have the more capabilities than hybrid push notifications.
 Native push notifications also require a unique setup method:

 1. Generate an app using the Native Builder.
-2. Configure your Firebase setup.
+1. Configure your Firebase setup.
-3. Customize your native template.
+1. Customize your native template.

 Follow the sections below to complete these three tasks and enable native remote push notifications.
 After you have completed this document, see [How To Use Native Push Notifications](/howto/mobile/native-remote-notifications) for instructions on implementing native push notifications.

-If you want to use local push notifications with the Make it Native app, the only step you have to perform is [Setting up Firebase Cloud Messaging Service (#4-firebase-setup)
+If you want to use local push notifications with the Make It Native app, the only step you have to perform is [Setting up Firebase Cloud Messaging Service (#firebase-setup)

 {{% alert type="info" %}}